jurra/rockin-webapp/Breakdown.md

         Sub tasks:
         - [x] Fix what is failing in tests
         - [x] Pydantic validation??
-        - [] Javascript on html???
+        - [x] Javascript on html???
 Not desirable if people have it disabled in browsers
-        - [ ] Package for prettier forms in django
         - [ ] Make a list of GUI related acceptance criteria

         **Must have:**
+        AC: [x] For each new core section the count starts from zero, for example C2-1 should be the first core of the second section as well as C3-1 should be the first core of the third section
+        AC: [ ] If user enters a value that is not sequential then a warning should be presented, for example if ther is no C1-1, and the user enters C1-2 then a warning should be presented.
-        AC: [] User should be able to add cores to a selected well, the well should be selected from a list of wells
+        AC: [x] User should be able to add cores to a selected well, the well should be selected from a list of wells
+            SOLUTION: each element in the list of cores has a button that allows to add a core catcher When the user clicks on the button a form is presented to enter with some pre-filled data
         AC: [] If a core is preceeded by a core_catcher then keep the count of the core catcher for the next core...
             For example, if the last core_catcher was 3 then the next core should be 4, 5, 6, etc. And the preceding core should be 2.
         AC: [x] All numeric fields should be higher than 0